martinc1991/aztec-node-startup/README.md

-# 🐺 Aztec Node Startup
+# Aztec-Setup

-A complete all-in-one setup script to deploy an **Aztec sequencer validator node** — giving you your own fully functional RPC endpoints.
+A complete all-in-one setup script to deploy an **Aztec sequencer validator node** — giving you your own fully functional RPC endpoint.

+_Can't afford a paid RPC or a powerful VPS right now?
+No worries — I'm happy to share access to my self-hosted Sepolia RPC for just $5.
+It's stable, fast, and perfect if you just need something that works._

 Need help or want more features added?
-Feel free to open an issue or submit a pull request.
+Follow me on [X (Twitter)](https://x.com/dlordkendex) and tag **@dlordkendex** with your request.

 ---

-## 🚀 Quick Start (Remote Execution)
+## 🚀 Quick Start

-Run these commands directly on your server without cloning the repository:

-### 1. Setup and Install Dependencies
+Run this single command to download and start the Aztec node setup:

 ```bash
 [ -f "aztec.sh" ] && rm aztec.sh; curl -sSL -o aztec.sh https://raw.githubusercontent.com/martinc1991/aztec-node-startup/main/aztec.sh && chmod +x aztec.sh && ./aztec.sh
 ```

+That's it!
+The setup menu will launch automatically. 🎉

-### 2. Alternative Menu Interface
+### Alternative Menu Interface

+If you prefer a different menu interface, you can also use:

 ```bash
 [ -f "menu.sh" ] && rm menu.sh; curl -sSL -o menu.sh https://raw.githubusercontent.com/martinc1991/aztec-node-startup/main/menu.sh && chmod +x menu.sh && ./menu.sh